 It is not always needed but the apps are designed for mobile devices.
 Users must sign in with the username and password for their subscribing library or user account (free) in order to access the videos on the Films On Demand app; a Films On Demand subscription is necessary to use the app.

-DOWNLOAD THE FILMS ON DEMAND APP NOW: ANDROID
+DOWNLOAD THE FILMS ON DEMAND APP for Android (Google Play)

-DOWNLOAD THE FILMS ON DEMAND APP NOW: APPLE
+DOWNLOAD THE FILMS ON DEMAND APP for iOS (APPLE)

 Kanopy is an offering of streaming videos.
 It is not a collection.
 A 1-year streaming license is purchased for titles requested for classes (normally takes 3 - 4 weeks to add a title)